Updated: Dec 30, 2020

 The impact of this is obvious.
 The time in which a CRAR Notice can be served will be stretched to over 2 quarters of rent.
 So rent due on the June quarter day cannot be enforced by CRAR until the September and December quarter days have passed – just count forward 190 days to get you the date on your calendar when you can enforce.

 A point worth noting is whether the rent is payable in advance or in arrears and to calculate the 189-day period on a calendar.
-Once the 189 period has cleared either way a landlord can go ahead and serve a Notice of Enforcement under the CRAR Regulations.
+Once the 189 periods has cleared either way a landlord can go ahead and serve a Notice of Enforcement under the commercial rent arrears recovery legislation and CRAR Regulations.

 If a commercial landlord finds this all too longwinded then the path to issue a claim for the outstanding rent, along with all the other costs such as service charges, insurance premiums, shared services, can all be added into a county court claim.
-The point here is that the landlord is not restricted to just the pure rent but can include all the other charges payable by the tenant as per the lease.
+The point here is that the landlord is not restricted to just the pure any win no fee rent arrears collection but can include all the other charges payable by the tenant as per the lease.

 A claim can follow, and if there is no response, then judgment can be entered in as little as 19 days.
 After that judgment can be enforced using a Writ of Control with enforcement agents attending (as if under a CRAR) to compel payment.